-Goodleigh Parish Council usually meets at 7:30pm on the first Tuesday of each month, all are welcome to attend.
+Goodleigh Parish Council usually meets on the first Tuesday of each month, all are welcome to attend.
+With effect from March 2020 the meetings will begin at the earlier time of 7:00pm.

 In addition to being available on this page, agendas and minutes are displayed on the noticeboard outside the village hall.